beaverbuilder/documentation/beaver-builder/layouts/post-layouts/use-beaver-builder-to-lay-out-post-content.md

 Similar to static pages, if you want to reuse a layout that you create in a post, you can save the entire content area as a layout template, or you can save individual rows or modules.
 You can reuse these layouts on both pages and posts.
-See the articles on [how to save modules, columns, rows](layouts/saved-content.md), and [layout templates](layouts/templates/saved-templates.md).
+See the articles on [how to save modules, columns, rows](layouts/saved-content.md), and [layout templates](../templates/saved-templates.md).

-:::tip **Tip**
+:::tip
-If you want a row or module to have identical and synched content wherever you use it – in other words, updating it in one spot updates it everywhere else – save it as global by [selecting the global checkbox](layouts/templates/saved-content.md) during the procedure to save the row, column, or module.
+If you want a row or module to have identical and synched content wherever you use it – in other words, updating it in one spot updates it everywhere else – save it as global by [selecting the global checkbox](../saved-content.md) during the procedure to save the row, column, or module.
 :::

 ## 5. You can change single posts to full width or no header/footer